Te-Jay101/Rock-Paper-Scissors-Lizard-Spock/README.md

 ### Validator Testing

 - HTML
   - No errors were returned when passing through the official after 3 modifications were made.
-[W3C validator]
+[W3C validator].
 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator]
+  - No errors were found when passing through the official [(Jigsaw) validator].

 ### Unfixed Bugs